Central Intelligence Agency: Drones

 A new policy introduced by President Barack Obama removed the authority of the CIA to launch drone attacks and allowed these attacks only under Department of Defense command.
 This change was reversed by President Donald Trump, who authorized CIA drone strikes on suspected terrorists.

-Encryption devices sold through front company
+Crypto AG ownership

-For decades until 2018, the CIA secretly owned Crypto AG, a small Swiss company that made encryption devices, in association with West German intelligence.
+For decades, until 2018, the CIA secretly owned Crypto AG, a small Swiss company that made encryption devices, in association with West German intelligence.
 The company sold compromised encryption devices to over 120 countries, allowing Western intelligence to eavesdrop on communications that the users believed to be secure.

 Open-source intelligence

 Until the 2004 reorganization of the intelligence community, one of the "services of common concern" that the CIA provided was open-source intelligence from the Foreign Broadcast Information Service (FBIS).
 FBIS, which had absorbed the Joint Publication Research Service, a military organization that translated documents, moved into the National Open Source Enterprise under the Director of National Intelligence.

 During the Reagan administration, Michael Sekora (assigned to the DIA), worked with agencies across the intelligence community, including the CIA, to develop and deploy a technology-based competitive strategy system called Project Socrates.
 Project Socrates was designed to utilize open-source intelligence gathering almost exclusively.
 The technology-focused Socrates system supported such programs as the Strategic Defense Initiative in addition to private sector projects.

 Increasingly, the CIA is a major consumer of social media intelligence.
 CIA launched a Twitter account in June 2014.
 CIA also launched its own .onion website to collect anonymous feedback.